Datadog, Inc. (DDOG) CEO Olivier Pomel on Q3 2020 Results - Earnings Call Transcript

 Sanjit Singh

 Hi, thank you for taking the questions and congrats on the Q3 results.
 David, maybe just to start with you.
-I think the message I heard off the script was a pretty emphatic view from your guidance perspective that the cloud rationing that you saw certainly improved.
-They became less of an issue.
+I think the message I heard off the script was a pretty emphatic view from your guidance perspective that the cloud rushing that you saw certainly improved and then became less of an issue.

 And if I look at kind of the RPO based bookings, it seems like there's an acceleration there.
 If you could sort of just help us understand how those three metrics sort of tied together and give us a sense of whether the business is truly rebounding versus what seems like slower revenue growth?